Do I need disability coverage?

 If you become disabled and need to spend time away from work, disability coverage (short- or long-term) replaces some of your income.
 It can help protect your paycheck, your active role in ministry and your family’s financial future.

-At GuideStone®, we help you find more ways to strengthen your finances, whether you need to save money on prescriptions, eat healthy on a budget or protect your family with life coverage.
+At GuideStone®, we help you find ways to strengthen your finances, whether you need to protect your income with disability coverage, save money on prescriptions, eat healthy on a budget or protect your family with life coverage.
 For more information, contact us at Insurance@GuideStone.org or 1-844-INS-GUIDE (1-844-467-4843), Monday through Friday, from 7 a.m. to 6 p.m.
 CT.

 GuideStone welcomes the opportunity to share this general information.
 However, this article is not intended to be relied upon as legal advice or medical advice, diagnosis or treatment.